 Welcome to SEN/D – Special Educational Needs and Disabilities

-My name is Miriam Peace , I am the Assistant Head Teacher and SENDCO - Special Needs and Disability Co-Ordinator at the Grove School.
-Below you will find some information about current changes and SEN/D. However please always feel free to contact me.
-My email is firstname.lastname@example.org or through the main schools telephone number 01276 22447.
+Below you will find information about current changes and SEN/D. However please always feel free to contact the school for further information via email at firstname.lastname@example.org or through the school telephone number 01276 22447.

 As you may be aware, as from September 2014 all schools will be working in accordance with the Children and Families Bill 2013.
 The main changes from the SEN Code of Practice 2001 are: